-- (1) Adjusted net profit under non-HKFRS financial measures as profit for the year attributable to owners of the Company excluding non-recurring listing expenses. - (2) Adjusted net profit margin under non-HKFRS financial measures for the year is calculated on adjusted net profit under non-HKFRS financial measures for the year divided by revenue for the respective year.
+- (1) Adjusted net profit/(loss) under non-HKFRS financial measures as profit/(loss) for the year attributable to equity holders of the Company excluding non-recurring listing expenses in FY2022 and share-based payment in FY2023. - (2) Adjusted net profit margin under non-HKFRS financial measures for the year is calculated on adjusted net profit/(loss) attributable to equity holders of the Company under non-HKFRS financial measures for the year divided by revenue for the respective year.